5 Ways Glassdoor Can Help You Select a Microsoft Dynamics Partner

 We believe this is what it all comes down to.
 If a company’s employees are happy, they are better employees…more enthusiastic, motivated, and committed.
 This trickles down to the customer.
 Happy employees stay with a company, and you benefit–getting the best service from the best talent, and you rarely (if ever) have to worry about losing a valued resource in the middle of your engagement.

 In addition, look at the company’s big picture.
 What is the company’s rating overall?
-Would most employees recommend a friend?
+Would most employees recommend that company to their company or to a colleague looking for a job?
 Look for reviews which speak positively of company culture, values, and goals.
 If employee reviews align positively with these criteria, then you’re on your way to finding the right Dynamics partner for your organization.
 If you’re looking for a Dynamics partner, check out what AKA has to offer.

 Are you a talented individual looking for a place to call home?
 AKA is always looking for people like you.
 Learn more about being a part of the AKA team and send us your resume today!